MetPX/sarracenia/docs/source/How2Guides/FlowCallbacks.rst

   logger = logging.getLogger(__name__)

-As is normal with the Python logging module, messages can then be posted to the log::
+As is normal with the Python logging module, notification messages can then be posted to the log::

   logger.debug('got here')

-Each message in the log will be prefixed with the class and routine emitting the log message, as well as the date/time.
+Each notification message in the log will be prefixed with the class and routine emitting the log notification message, as well as the date/time.

 One can also implement a per module override to log levels.
 See sarracenia/moth/amqp.py as and example.
-For that module, the message logging level is upped to warning by default.
+For that module, the notification message logging level is upped to warning by default.
 One can override it with a config file setting::

    set sarracenia.moth.amqp.AMQP.logLevel info